Banks: You don’t need to deploy fraud detection tools on-premise anymore

 The upfront implementation cost and duration is typically much lower for vendor-hosted solutions, with all the hardware, expertise and software ready to go and easily scalable.
 This does mean a potentially higher ongoing cost in the form of the subscription fee, however.

-Although it made the most sense to stick to on-premise deployment of fraud detection tools in past years, today banks should be more open-minded about other options.
+Although it made the most sense to stick to on-premise deployment of fraud protection tools in past years, today banks should be more open-minded about other options.
 Banks should weigh up each option considering total cost of ownership, scalability, maintenance and upgrades, and speed of deployment, and choose the option that performs best in the areas most vital to their strategy.

 Thankfully most vendors can offer a range of deployment or integration options, depending on the existing tech stack and infrastructure.